upbound/docs/content/all-spaces/workload-id.md

 Each workload identity configuration requires two key elements:

-1. **Service Account Annotation**: Associates the Kubernetes service account with a cloud provider principal (such as an IAM role, service account, or enterprise application)
+1. **Service Account Annotation**: Associates the Kubernetes service account with a cloud provider principal (such as an AWS IAM role, GCP service account, or Azure AD enterprise application)
 2. **Workload Label**: Enables injection of temporary authentication credentials into the workload

 ## Component configuration parameters